Do you take insurance?

 I am happy to order labs and imaging when indicated, and my electronic medical record (EMR) platform integrates with many labs, imaging companies, and supplement/vitamin dispensaries online.

-What if I don't live in California?
+What if I don't live in California or Colorado?

 What is Fascial Counterstrain?